afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 ### Power off/on

-1. Keep the bluetooth control panel visible.
+1. Keep the Bluetooth control panel visible.
 2. Reset.
 3. Go to "Add devices" for device discovery.
 4. Make sure "Proto 2" shows up, but **do not connect**.